-This paper investigates jumps and cojumps in European financial markets employing more than six years of tick by tick data on stock index, currency and interest rate futures.
-We use a new jump detection measure built upon a methodology proposed by Andersen et al. (2007c) and Lee and Mykland (2008).
-Our results show that scheduled US macroeconomic announcements cause significant jumps on all asset classes.
-European equity markets are found to be more responsive to the US fundamentals than currency and interest rate futures.
-There is a strong correlation between the type of news and orientation of the jumps.
-The frequency and intensity of jumps have considerably increased in European markets since the global credit crisis started in 2007.
-We also report strong evidence of cojumps caused by the US macroeconomic surprises across European stock indices futures.
-The interdependence among European equity markets has increased since the recent worldwide recession.
+This paper investigates jumps and cojumps in European financial markets employing more than six years of tick by tick data on stock indices, currency and interest rate futures.
+Using a jump detection measure proposed by Lee and Mykland (2008), we find that while the U.S macroeconomic announcements cause significant jumps on all asset classes, European equity markets are found to be the more sensitive.
+Moreover, there is a strong correlation between the type of news and orientation of the jumps.
+We also report significant cojumps caused by the U.S macroeconomic surprises across European stock indices futures.
+Our time series analysis shows that the frequency and intensity of jumps in European financial markets have increased since the global credit crisis started in 2007.
+Accordingly, more frequent cojumps are reported across European equity markets after the recent financial slowdown.